-Is it worth it to do “Social Media”?
+Is it Worth it to do “Social Media”?

 Within the past year Osterman Research completed a major study on the costs and benefits of social media, co-sponsored by Commvault and McAfee (2011, June).
 They recognized the importance of the media for some organizations given the “sheer numbers” of people engaging in the various platforms, and the opportunities for channel build-out, market visibility, and enhanced market value from such engagement.
 They also pointed out the increased potential for injection of malware into corporate systems via social media channels and encouraged companies to specify explicit policies for employees on whether or not employees are authorized to engage in social networking under the auspices of the corporate umbrella.